Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. The Standard Property Procedures for the declared Objects.

-3. The Control Names, are collected from the Form in a Text File in Disk.
-We can build a single sample Subroutine structure, with all the Field Names placed within the Select Case Statements.
+3. The Control Names are collected from the Form and written into a Text File on Disk.
+We can build a single Subroutine structure, with all the Field Names placed within the Select Case Statements.

-Once the Wrapper Class Module Template (ClassTextBox_Template) is created with a sample BeforeUpdate() event subroutine Code using the Class Wizard, you can copy and paste the BeforeUpdate() event subroutine structure for other events, such as GotFocus() or LostFocus(), by modifying their event names.
-You can then write the specific code for these events.
-Unwanted field names can be removed from the case statements to ensure the code remains clean and relevant.
+Once the Wrapper Class Module Template (ClassTextBox_Template) is generated with a sample BeforeUpdate() event subroutine using the Class Wizard, you can reuse its structure for other events, such as GotFocus() or LostFocus(), by simply copying, pasting, and updating the event names.
+From there, you can add the specific code required for each event.
+Any unnecessary field names can be removed from the Case statements to keep the code clean and focused.

-The Wizard's input file, TextBoxFields.txt, contains field names from the Employees table.
-These names are saved when the Employee Form is open and run the Class_Init() subroutine in the Class_ObjInit Class Module.
-Below is an example of this input file for the Class Wizard Program.
+The Wizard’s input file, TextBoxFields.txt, stores the field names from the Employees table.
+These names are captured when the Employee Form is open and the Class_Init() subroutine runs in the Class_ObjInit Class Module.
+An example of this input file for the Class Wizard Program is shown below.

 TextBoxFields.txt File contents.